 Skip to main content

-July 14, 2022 – Expectations can get the better of you when you expect more than what is realistic in any given situation.
+Expectations can get the better of you when you expect more than what is realistic in any given situation.
 Our minds often glorify what we want to happen, setting us up for disappointment when reality transpires.
-Social media has played a massive role in setting unrealistic expectations, in both life and business, as it capitalized on perfectionism.
-In business, companies use it as a highlight reel to showcase their best work but often fail to mention everything that went into achieving those results.
+Social media has played a massive role in setting unrealistic expectations in life and business, as it capitalized on perfectionism.
+In business, companies use it as a highlight reel to showcase their best work, but often fail to mention everything that went into achieving those results.

-As your retail marketing partner, we not only want to highlight our best work, but give you the tools to set realistic expectations when it comes to designing and executing a point-of-sale (POS) solution.
-Listed below are some questions we ask our clients to help us understand the project scope and how we can deliver within budget.
+As your retail marketing partner, we want to highlight our best work and give you the tools to set realistic expectations when designing and executing a point-of-sale (POS) solution.
+Below are some questions we ask our clients to help us understand the project scope and how we can deliver within budget.

 Questions to ask when budgeting for a POS solution